We may earn revenue from the products available on this page and participate in affiliate programs. Learn More ›

 Electric heaters don’t need ventilation because they don’t burn fuel, so they don’t give off a combustion byproduct that would require ventilation.
 Thus, they are suitable for both indoor and outdoor use.

-It isn’t a good idea to sleep with your electric heater on, even if it has an automatic shutoff function to keep you safe.
-This is because the heater can significantly dry out the air, causing you to wake up with a dry mouth, a headache, or feeling dehydrated.
-Also, safety features can sometimes fail, and if you are asleep, you will not be able to deal with or recognize an emergency until it wakes you up.
+It’s not a good idea to sleep with your electric heater on, even if it has an automatic shutoff function, as safety features can sometimes fail.
+And even if you’re willing to take the risk, you might not enjoy the other side effects of sleeping with the electric heater on.
+For example, it can significantly dry out the air, causing you to wake up with a dry mouth, a headache, or a feeling of dehydration.

 An electric room heater won’t reduce the oxygen in your home, though extended use could cause the air to become dry, making it feel as though it is more difficult to breathe.